frobino/EclipseTrainingSlides/tracecompass/slides.md

 - Plug-in extension point
 - Shows what can be done with trace content
 - Provides hooks to add views
-- Integrated with the in Project Explorer
+- Integrated with the Project Explorer
 - Schedules analyses in Eclipse jobs (automatically or on demand)
 - Manages dependencies between multiple analyses
 - Manages requirements to execute analyses